Even after hiking this route more times than I can count. It still took me a while to spot all these things.

 My personal favorite is the tower, where you can enjoy a good view of the ocean and nearby forest.

 There’s also a toilet right at the entrance, for those who might need it.
-It’s pretty useful placed considered it’s around the middle of the route.
+It’s pretty useful placed considering it’s around the middle of the route.

 You can see the location and opening hours here.